-How parents can use life insurance to protect their kids with special needs.
+How parents and caretakers can use life insurance to protect their kids with special needs.

-If you have a child, a life insurance policy is one way to ensure that their needs can still be met when you die, and if you have a child with special needs, that kind of protection can be important once your child is an adult, as well.
+If you have a child, a life insurance policy is one way to make sure that their needs can still be met when you die, and if you have a child with special needs, that kind of protection can be important once your child is an adult, as well.

-There are two types of life insurance: term life insurance, which lasts for a set period and is “pure” insurance, and whole life insurance, which is a permanent policy that lasts as long as you keep paying premiums and incorporates a cash value.
+There are two types of life insurance: term life insurance, which lasts for a set period, and whole life insurance, which is a permanent policy that lasts as long as you keep paying premiums and has a cash value.

-Term life is the right product for most people, and not only because it can cost six to 10 times less than whole life.
-Many people only need to provide for their children up to a certain point; after that, the children will be adults, working and paying their own expenses.
+Term life insurance is the right product for most people, primarily because it can cost five to 15 times less than whole life insurance.
+It also makes sense because many people only need to provide for their children up to a certain point; after that, the children will be adults, working and paying their own expenses.